sashafr/DHToolSelector/README.md

 ### Run default migrations and create a superuser account:

   After you've add the configurations in settings file, you'll need to run Django's default migrations and create a superuser account.
 You can use these commands:

   `$ python manage.py migrate`

   `$ python manage.py createsuperuser`

-### Run the development server and
+### Run the development server:

+  You can run the development server with the command:

+  `$ python manage.py runserver`

+  The default port is 8000.
+Visit `http://localhost:8000/admin` to add data and `http://localhost:8000/tools` to see the views.

 ## Setting up a deployment server